|Location||Sawtooth National Forest, ID

 Out of Grandjean, make a left past the bridge and through the burn area.
 From there, you have no options–follow the trail uphill, crossing the creek several times.
 Eventually you’ll come to an intersection.
 Right takes you to Trail Creek Lakes.
 Left heads to Observation Peak (and eventually over to Sawtooth Lake).

-If visiting or camping at Trail Creek Lakes, head left.
+If visiting or camping at Trail Creek Lakes, head right.
 If camping, I recommend striking out to Observation Peak the next day.
 The trail up to the peak is on the left and signed.
 It ought to be easy to find.

 Overall, a great trail with beautiful alpine lakes and an awesome view of the Sawtooths.
 It is especially a fun one for early summer.